mendix/docs/content/developerportal/deploy/private-cloud-migrating.md

 When you have an OpenShift or Kubernetes cluster which is firewalled, you will need to host Mendix components in your own custom registry.

-Storing images in your custom registry can also help in case you would like to cache images locally and save network bandwidth.
+Storing images in your custom registry can also help as it caches images locally and saves network bandwidth.

 This document explains how to export the components from the Mendix registry and import them into your own registry.
 It also explains how to tell the Mendix Configuration Tool to use your own registry when configuring the namespace.